Jabeur recalls death threats for playing tennis

 So play she did, winning both her matches to advance Tunisia's cause in the world of international women's tennis - even if it came at a scary cost to herself.

-"It was not easy but we had to move on."
+"It was not easy but we had to move on," she said.

 In May, during a run where she became the first Arab woman to win a WTA 1000 title, at the Madrid Open, Jabeur spoke out against the mixing of politics and sport in response to a question about the ban on players from Russia and Belarus at Wimbledon.

-She then referenced her experiences in Helsinki, saying - at the time - that she "had always been told … to never mix" the two.
+She then referenced her experiences in Helsinki, saying - at the time - that she "had always been told… to never mix" the two.

 "That's why I said do not mix sports and politics, because it was a very difficult time," says a woman nicknamed the 'Minister of Happiness' by her supporters back home.